milbot1992/traffic-ai/README.md

         ```

 3. **Prepare the Dataset**:
-    - Ensure your dataset is structured with images categorized into folders named `0` to `42`, corresponding to different traffic signs.
+    - Ensure your dataset is structured with images categorised into folders named `0` to `42`, corresponding to different traffic signs.
     - Place your dataset directory in the project root or specify the path when running the training script.

 ## Training the Model